vince-nyanga/vince-nyanga.github.io/_posts/2024-08-29-bloom-filters.md

 ### Lookup Operation

-To check if an element is in the set, the element is passed through the same $k$ hash functions.
+To check if an element is in the set, the element is passed through the same $$ k $$ hash functions.
 If all the corresponding positions in the bit array are set to 1, the element is considered to be in the set.
 If any of the positions are 0, the element is definitely not in the set.

 Using the `"hello"` example from above, if we want to check if `"hello"` is in the set, we hash it with the same three hash functions and get positions 1, 4, and 7.
 Since all these positions are set to 1, we conclude that `"hello"` _might_ be in the set.
 If we check for an element that was not inserted, we would find at least one 0 in the corresponding positions, indicating that the element is definitely not in the set.